Kansas UCCJEA

 state concerning a proceeding arising under this act.

-records, and similar matters may occur without informing the parties.
-A record
+similar matters may occur without informing the parties.
+A record need not be

-that is inscribed on a tangible medium or that is stored in an electronic or
+inscribed on a tangible medium or that is stored in an electronic or other

 (UCCJEA 111). (a) In addition to other procedures available to a party, a party